 - If you notice a shift in the subsequent days, please pass this blog to someone you know who might appreciate it.

 Ready To Align Deeper With Tolerance?

 Consider private sessions.
 When individuals seek private Alignment Process work, they embark on a deeper process of aligning with the power of the heart.
 The heart is the source of our individual life force.
 It’s the wellspring of joy and when we’re in alignment, we have inner balance and peace of mind.
 This alignment creates a new set point for the individual that’s sustained.
 A type of joy emanates from your heart that creates the life you’ve always desired.
-If you’re ready for personal and spiritual transformation, consider personal sessions with Sue-Anne MacGregor.
+If you’re ready for personal and spiritual transformation, consider personal sessions with David Barnes or Sue-Anne MacGregor.
 Click here for more information: